- Education & Research

 Each exam is graded and critiqued by a panel of AHAF-certified judges who are required to score and return the test within six weeks.
 The tests are judged blind, without judges knowing whose test they are scoring, to allow an unbiased assessment.
 Several members of the panel scores applicants on accuracy of interpretation (using a scoring rubric), quality of reports in terms of professional presentation, justification of findings, diplomacy, and meeting the objectives of the “client.”

-For a limited time (until 12/31/13), AHAF is offering grandfathering to those members who have been certified by certain other organizations such as AAHA, NSG, IGAS, ASPG, BIG, who have been practicing professionally for at least ten years, and who have shown their dedication to the field.
+The AHAF board has decided to offer a Grandfathering option to those members who have been certified by certain other organizations such as AAHA, NSG, IGAS, ASPG, BIG, who have been practicing professionally for at least ten years, and who have shown their dedication to the field.
 To see if you qualify click here.

 Becoming professionally certified by AHAF is a process which ensures the public that our certified members are competent representatives of the handwriting sciences and of our organization.
 To maintain certification, members must meet continuing education requirements and renew their certified status every five years.
 All members are governed by AHAF’s Code of Ethics.
 Current membership in AHAF is required to maintain certification.